Symptoms of Sleep Apnea

 Sleep Apnea Diagnosis in Omaha

 If you or someone you know experiences any of the symptoms of sleep apnea listed above, a sleep test is necessary.
 We work with a Board Certified Sleep Physician to receive a sleep apnea diagnosis.
-Best of all, you will take your sleep test in the comfort of your bed and not have to visit a sleep lab.
-After receiving your diagnosis, we will help you explore the different sleep apnea treatment options we have available to determine the best one for your needs.
+Best of all, you will take your sleep test in the comfort of your own bed and not have to visit a sleep lab.
+After receiving your diagnosis, we will help you explore the different sleep apnea treatment options available to determine the best one for your needs.

-To start the sleep apnea diagnosis process, please contact our office to book an appointment by calling (402) 493-4175 today.
+To start the sleep apnea diagnosis process, call our office at (402) 493-4175.